 - Star Princess

-2 additional ships will be added soon: Enchanted Princess will debut in June 2020 and Discovery Princess will arrive in 2021.
+2 additional ships will be added soon: Enchanted Princess will debut in 2021 (originally scheduled for 2020) and Discovery Princess will arrive in November 2021.

 Princess sails to over 380 cruise destinations on all 7 continents from 32 departure ports.